 BECTU's affiliations include:

-Trades Unions Congress - The TUC is the internationally recognised centre for UK unions.
+- Trades Unions Congress - The TUC is the internationally recognised umbrella organisation for the UK's unions

-BECTU was founded in 1991 after a series of mergers between separate unions during the 1980s.
-BECTU's history can be traced back to 1890.
+BECTU was founded in 1991 following a series of mergers between separate unions during the 1980s, and its history can be traced back to 1890.

 Last page update 23 April 2019.